EVM Subchains

 EVM subchain state is stored in: FTBiU6qAupE7SqmFEXW8tX3tdhNLxnRwnX9LamCJGLPw -

-transfer some Native VLX tokens to that account
+Transfer some Native VLX tokens to that account:

 velas -u devnet transfer FTBiU6qAupE7SqmFEXW8tX3tdhNLxnRwnX9LamCJGLPw 100

-Starting EVM Bridge
+Starting the EVM Bridge

-JSON-RPC API for EVM Subchain end user.
+JSON-RPC API for the EVM Subchain end user.

 evm-bridge /home/$USER/.config/velas/id.json http://api.devnet.velas.com 127.0.0.1:8545 <CHAIN_ID> --subchain --no-simulate --borsh-encoding